port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/ci-cd/circleci-workflow/examples.md

 <ExamplePackageBlueprint />

-Add the following snippet to your GitHub workflow `yml` file:
+Add the following snippet to your Python code:

 ```python showLineNumbers
 import datetime